 Rolling start dates are offered, typically February and August of each year.
 If found appointable, you will be added to the WAST talent pool for a post in your preferred location at one of these entry points.
 Applicants may remain in the WAST talent pool for up to 18 months after their original assessment date.
 If you are not placed after this time, you will need to re-apply to the WAST process.

-For the March 2019 interviews, posts will start in either August 2019, February 2020 or August 2020.
-A later start date will give you longer to obtain full GMC registration, and if required pass PLAB and/or IELTS or OET.
+For the September 2019 interviews, posts will start in either February 2020, August 2020 or February 2021.
+A later start date will give you longer to obtain full GMC registration and, if required, pass PLAB and/or IELTS or the OET.